Best Brightening Routine for Dry, Flaky Skin

 - Sun exposure without SPF (darkens existing spots)

-- Winter weather or low humidity environments (increases moisture loss)
+- Winter weather or low humidity (increases moisture loss)

 Common Mistakes to Avoid

-Cold weather and indoor heating dramatically increase moisture loss.
-During winter months:
+Cold weather and indoor heating increase moisture loss.
+During winter months, switch to richer moisturizers and heavier face oils.

 "My dry skin always got worse with brightening products until I discovered turmeric.
-No stripping, no flaking—just gradual fading and actual hydration.
-The turmeric face oil as my last step was a game changer.
-My skin hasn't looked this good in years."
+No stripping, no flaking — just gradual fading.
+The face oil as my last step was a game changer."

 — Michelle R., verified customer